BoomBots: Development

 Development for the game started in January 1998, when Doug TenNapel designed ten of the robots for BoomBots.
 Eventually, in March 1998, TenNapel managed to show the designs to Steven Spielberg of DreamWorks Interactive.
 He then received his approval to have The Neverhood, Inc. develop the game alongside DreamWorks.
 During February 1999, SouthPeak Interactive showed interest in publishing BoomBots.
-When BoomBots became a 'hit' during the May 1999 E3 trade show, SouthPeak announced that they would officially publish BoomBots.
-BoomBots then entered alpha development stage on July 15, 1999 reaching beta development stage on August 15, 1999 before its US release in December 1999.
+When the game became a 'hit' during the May 1999 E3 trade show, SouthPeak announced that they would officially publish it.
+BoomBots then entered alpha development stage on July 15, 1999, reaching beta stage afterwards on August 15, before its US release in December that year.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
-Although the game received some praise for its claymation cutscenes, it was noted to be otherwise lacking graphically.
+Although the game received some praise for its clay animation cutscenes, it was noted to be otherwise lacking graphically.
 Primarily, criticism has been on the graininess and lack of detail of the characters and stages.
 In addition, although there was praise for the thematic diversity of characters and stages, the game was criticized in ultimately lacking replay value due to missing variety within character movesets.
 Furthermore, the criticism of replay value was also fueled by lack of gameplay elements within stages, and repetitiveness in character storylines.
 Jeff Lundigan of NextGen said of the game, "Imagine Power Stone ported to PlayStation, substitute 'wacky' robots, then add Claymation cut scenes that tell no story and are only vaguely related to what's going on.
 Finally, take everything that was good about Power Stone and put it somewhere else.
 That, in a nutshell, describes Boombots.
 Oh, and it's also frustrating as hell."